scholacantorum/public-site/sing/index.md

 <h2>Auditions</h2>
 <p>Interested singers are invited to join Schola Cantorum for the first rehearsal of the season at <b>7:30 PM</b> on <b>Monday, September 12, 2022</b>.
 This rehearsal will be held at <a href="https://www.laumc.org" target="_blank">Los Altos United Methodist Church</a>.
 Singers will have the opportunity to meet members of the choir and experience the joy and energy of Schola Cantorum.
 Singers who are interested in joining will then be invited to schedule a one-on-one audition with the Artistic Director. <b>Please bring an N-95 or KN-95 mask and proof that you&rsquo;re fully vaccinated (including booster shots if you&rsquo;re eligible for them).</b></p>

-<p>Singers who are interested in joining will then be invited to schedule a one-on-one vocal interview the the Artistic Director.
+<p>Singers who are interested in joining will then be invited to schedule a one-on-one vocal interview with the Artistic Director.
 Vocal interviews include scales, pitch-matching, sight-reading exercises, and a one-minute unaccompanied excerpt of a song.
 An aria, art song, folksong, or musical theater selection is preferred and it does not need to be memorized.</p>

 <p>Singers will be notified of the outcome of their auditions prior to the second rehearsal.
 Singers who successfully pass their vocal interview will be invited to an information session an hour prior to the second rehearsal.</p>